informalsystems/vdd/fastsync/fastsync.md

 #### **[FS-VC-BLOCKS-INV]**:
-If *FastSync* terminates successfully at height *terminationHeight*, then the returned list of blocks  is the one that corresponds to the block of the blockchain.
+If *FastSync* terminates successfully at height *terminationHeight*, then the returned list of blocks  is the one that corresponds to the blocks of the blockchain.